My metal-lovin' nephew Jeff took me to see Black Label Society last night, but I came away as more of a diehard Zakk Sabbath fan.

 Album review: Ozzy Osbourne/Randy Rhoads, Tribute (1987)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 5, 1987 By Steve Newton Everybody has their favourite rock guitarists.
+ORIGINALLY PUBLISHED ON JUNE 5, 1987 By Steve Newton Everybody has their favourite rock guitarists.
 "Hendrix," scream some, "Jimi Hendrix rules!"
 "Page is king," others argue.
 "Clapton is God," says the next person.
 And then there are people who bow down before Jeff Beck.
 Me, I'm a Randy Rhoads kinda guy.
-I … Continue reading Album review: Ozzy Osbourne/Randy Rhoads, Tribute (1987)
+I still remember the … Continue reading Album review: Ozzy Osbourne/Randy Rhoads, Tribute (1987)

 Rock producer Chris Tsangarides, known for his work with Thin Lizzy, Judas Priest, and the Tragically Hip, dead at 61